 - Detailed design:

-Once the high level design is complete, detailed design is undertaken.
+Once the high-level design is complete, a detailed design is undertaken.
 In detailed design, each module is examined carefully to design the data structure and algorithms.
 The stage outcome is documented in the form of a module specification document.